Merci, Paris

 DSC06338-2 DSC06332-2 DSC06336-2

-What a design for matchboxes!
+What a design for a matchbox!

 DSC06347-2DSC06351-2 DSC06345-2DSC06352-2

-^Want to order all of these and place them in my imaginary country home.
+^ I rather want to order all of these and place them in my imaginary country home.

 DSC06353-2DSC06354-2DSC06360-2DSC06362-2DSC06363-2DSC06364-2